caprice-j/ggbash/README.md

 #### Adding Layers

-While ggplot2 library only interprets `%>%` operator as pipe, ggbash interprets both `+` and `|` symbols as the same pipe operator.
-(There is no functional difference between the two.
-Only for the readability.)
+While ggplot2 library differentiates between `%>%` and `+` operators, ggbash interprets both `+` and `|` symbols as the same pipe operator.
+There is no functional difference between the two.
+You can use one of both you feel more intuitive.

 ``` r
 ggbash('gg mtcars + point mpg wt + smooth mpg wt + copy')